rafaelgdnh/EchoSpot/README.md

 3. Make your changes and commit them: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature-branch`
 5. Submit a pull request.

+If you'd like to read more about the analysis, check out the PDF in the repo!